 In my free time, I help maintain Jekyll, an open-source static site generator originally created by Tom Preston-Werner back in the day.
 I am a huge fan of open-source and try to be involved as much as possible.
 As Ben Balter once wisely said: “Be the pull request you wish to see in the world.”
 I try to live by this motto.

 My main (academic) interests lie in Information Architecture, Information Retrieval, and Information Management.

 When not programming, one can find me writing, photographing or singing.
-I sing in The Class Notes, an a cappella group at Cornell, and in the Cornell University Glee Club, for whom I’ve written several small web apps.
+In college, I sang in The Class Notes, a jazz/r&b/pop a cappella group at Cornell, and in the Cornell University Glee Club, an all-male classical choral ensemble, for whom I have also written several small web apps.